Common name(s)

 Identification

-Dorsal coloration light brown with scattered black spots that are half of eye diameter or bigger.
+Dorsal coloration light greyish brown.
+Juveniles with sparsely scattered black spots that are half of eye diameter or bigger.
 Subtle pale vertical bar behind eye.
-Spots may be vague on larger animals.
+Spots may be vague or absent on larger animals.
 Juveniles may have more prominent light and dark areas and more noticeable spots.

 Size